LNC Business Thinking 101: Building Success Through Agility and Integrity

 An LNC business owner leaves a networking association because meetings are filled with discussions that rarely lead to collaboration or business growth.

-They decide to allocate that time to marketing their business directly instead.
+We decide to allocate that time to marketing our business directly instead.

 5. “I value myself too much to lower my standards and do something dishonest.”